zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/provision-load-oac/provision-load-oac.md

     ![](./images/analytics-create-instance.png " ")

 5. This bring up the **Create Analytics Instance** screen, specify the configuration of the instance:
-    - **Compartment** - Select the compartment that houses the ADW Good Wine instance from Lab 1 in the drop-down list.
-    - **Instance Name** - Use letters and numbers only, starting with a letter.
+    - **Name** - Use letters and numbers only, starting with a letter.
 This lab uses **OACWINE** as the instance name.
     - **Description** - This is an optional field to add a description or note to remind yourself of what the instance is for.
 We added **Oracle Analytics Instance for Good Wine Workshop** for our own reference.
+    - **Create in Compartment** - Select the compartment that houses the ADW Good Wine instance from Lab 1 in the drop-down list.

     ![](./images/create-cloud1.png " ")